abhisack/abhisack.github.io/_posts/2015-01-16-git-commandline-guide-for-beginners.markdown

 </code>
 </pre>

-If you make changes to just a single file, you can use its name in place of "--all".
+If you make changes to just a single file, you can use its name in place of "- -all".
 For example if you made changes to index.html file of your repo.
 Use simply this.

 <pre>
 <code class="language-git">